survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 As this is a small project, we can leave the CSS in a single file like this.
 In case it starts growing, consider separating it to multiple files.
 One way to do this is to extract CSS per component and then refer to it there (e.g., `require('./lane.css')` at `Lane.jsx`).

 Besides keeping things nice and tidy, Webpack's lazy loading machinery can pick this up.
 As a result, the initial CSS your user has to load will be smaller.
-I go into further detail later as I discuss styling.
+I go into further detail later as I discuss styling at *Styling React*.

 ## On Namespacing Components